JuniperOmega/Algorithms-Illuminated-My-Solutions/README.md

 ```
 Once your setup is complete and configured.
 Download and save the file to a directory.
 If you would like to create your directory right from the bash shell then please follow the instructions below:

-To clone the repository

 From the command prompt, move (cd) to the directory in which you would like to save and execute the file(s), and type
 ```
 $ mkdir algorithms
 ```
-where algorithms is the name I give to the created directory
+where algorithms is the name I give to the created directory.
+Move to the directory and open a session of your favorite text editor for Linux command line.